bhaumik/whale-wars/docs/README.md

 ## Overview

 This directory contains comprehensive documentation for the Whale Wars multiplayer game.
-Whale Wars is a browser-based game where players control whales, eat fish to grow larger, and compete with other players.
-The goal is to be the biggest whale on Farcaster
+Whale Wars is a browser-based game where players control whales, eat smaller players to grow larger, and compete to become the biggest whale on Farcaster.
+The game is a playful take on the crypto term "whale" (large holders) but with actual whales that grow in size as they consume others.

 ## Documentation Files